Somerset and Dorset Joint Railway: Templecombe

-Formation of the Somerset & Dorset Railway
+Formation of the Somerset and Dorset Railway

-The Somerset Central Railway and the northern part of the Dorset Central Railway were worked as a single unit from the beginning, and on 1 September 1862 the two railways were amalgamated by Act of Parliament, under the title Somerset & Dorset Railway.
+The Somerset Central Railway and the northern part of the Dorset Central Railway were worked as a single unit from the beginning, and on 1 September 1862 the two railways were amalgamated by an act of Parliament, the Somerset and Dorset Companies Amalgamation Act 1862 (25 & 26 Vict. c. ccxxv), under the title Somerset and Dorset Railway (S&DR).
 At this time therefore, the system consisted of: